Euro banknotes: New series and plans for a redesign

+The ECB launched a public contest for the redesign on 15 July 2025, opening applications to EU-based graphic designers.
+Successful candidates, who will be selected in September 2025, will have until March 2026 to submit design proposals, after which a jury will shortlist up to five designs per theme, with the selection taking place by June of that year.
+After receiving feedback from the public, the ECB's governing council will decide on the final design by the end of 2026.
+Plans for the timing of introduction, and possible phaseout of older banknotes, have not been announced, though Lagarde stated in an interview that the new banknotes would "see the light of day" by 2028.

 Circulation

 The European Central Bank closely monitors the circulation and stock of euro coins and banknotes.
 It is a task of the Eurosystem to ensure an efficient and smooth supply of euro notes and to maintain their integrity throughout the eurozone.

 Statistics

-As of December 2022, there were about 29,450 million banknotes in circulation around the eurozone, totalling about €1.572 trillion worth of banknotes.
-The December 2022 breakdown is as follows:
+As of April 2025, there were about 30 billion banknotes in circulation around the eurozone, totaling about €1,578 billion worth of banknotes.